dominait/vscode-front-end-extensions/css-extensions/Readme.md

-# VSCode Extensions For JavaScript Developers.
+# VSCode Code Extensions I Like Using When Writing CSS.
 I am including some of my favorite vscode extensions when developing JavaScript for the browser.
 I have split them up in terms of use.
 You don't need to install them all.
 Check them out if you don't like them then you can uninstall the extension.